What Is Auto Glass Insurance Coverage?

-Full glass coverage pays the amount of a covered glass loss with no deductible.
-Full auto glass insurance coverage is optional on your auto insurance policy and can be purchased for an additional premium.
+Full auto glass coverage pays for the cost to repair or replace auto glass loss with no deductible.
+Full auto glass insurance coverage is an option you can add to your auto insurance policy and can be purchased for an additional premium.
 Depending on the state you live in, this can be included in your comprehensive coverage or is available for purchase as an add-on.
 The availability of coverage varies by state.

 Insurance Coverage availability varies by state.

 The advantage of full glass coverage is that it comes with no deductible.